 - Original and yellow copy of the WA import permit

-- Firearm ownership card
+- Firearms ownership card

 - Customs declaration (Form 0350)